jbaek/insight/README.md

 ### The Numbers
 - 56,000+ books on Project Gutenberg
 - Estimating ~1MB per book, will likely supplement with another corpus such as Wikipedia
+- Compare with python spacy: ~14,000 wps for syntactic parsing
+- Response time of web app:

 ## References
 - https://juliasilge.com/blog/gobbledygook/